witnet/witnet-radon-js/README.md

 # Witnet Radon Javascript Library

-**Allows transform requests to a format that facilitates create UI that manipulates requests**
+**Utility library that allows transform requests to a format that facilitates create UI that manipulates requests**

 ## Installation